macdub/pyenv-multiuser/README.md

 export PATH="$PYENV_LOCAL_SHIM:$PYENV_ROOT/bin:$PATH"
 eval "$(pyenv virtualenv-init -)"
 ```

+You should refer to the [PyEnv Installation](https://github.com/pyenv/pyenv#installation) and adjust to include the above.

 ### Update
 The `pyenv multiuser update` command is a bit of a wrapper around the *pyenv-update* command.
 Since this plugin makes changes to the base code of pyenv, it is required to restore the original versions of those files before performing updates.
 This will restore the unaltered files, perform the update, and finally re-setup the multiuser changes.